Earwigs get their name from the myth that they crawl into sleeping people's ears and tunnel into the brain. They do not really do that!

 Earwigs feed on leaves, flowers, fruits, mold and insects.

 Earwigs hide during the day and live outdoors in large numbers.
 They can be found under piles of lawn clippings, compost or in tree holes.
 They enter buildings through cracks in the walls.

 They do not spread disease, but they can be scary to look at.

 - Remove leaf piles, compost piles or other vegetation from around your home.

 - Seal cracks and crevices in the walls of your house.

-Find information on earwig control at the official NPMA website.
+Find more facts and information on earwigs for kids at the official NPMA website.